boazsegev/facil.io/docs/libsock.md

 It is often missed that the number of bytes actually written might be smaller then the amount we wanted to write.

-For this reason, `libsock` implements a user land buffer, so all calls to `sock_write` promise to write the whole of the data (careful) unless a connection issue causes them to fail.
+For this reason, `libsock` implements a user land buffer.
+All calls to `sock_write` promise to write the whole of the data (careful) unless a connection issue causes them to fail.

-The only caveat is for very large amounts of data that exceed the available user land buffer (usually ~4Mb), since `libsock` will hang the thread until the data can be in full written.
+The only caveat is for very large amounts of data that exceed the available user land buffer (which you can change from the default ~16Mib), since `libsock` will keep flushing all the sockets (it won't return from the `sock_write` function call) until the data can be fully written to the user-land buffer.

 However, this isn't normally an issue, since files can be sent at practically no cost when using `libsock` and large amounts of data are normally handled by files (temporary or otherwise).